nnarain/nnarain.github.io/_posts/2017-12-13-Voxel Engine Retrospective.md

 You get the idea.

-So my new plan is to create is pretty much the old plan except keeping past mistakes in mind.
+So my new plan is pretty much the old plan except keeping past mistakes in mind.

 Work in segments.
 All the above can be worked on indepently and there is a lot to learn for each topic.
 Make small projects to enforce individual concepts.